urcsc174/2018-spring-csc174/assignment02-team-portfolio/instructions.md

 ## Submit the Assignment

 To get credit for your work, **one person on your team** (usually your IA) will submit a link to your website in Blackboard, in the assignment: **Assignment 2: Team Portfolio Website**

+Also in Blackboard, when you submit the link to the website, submit a link to the repository the team used.
+(Make sure the repository is "public")